If you made any changes in Pure these will be visible here soon.

 Her particular specialism is the history of dress and theatre costume from the late 18th century to the mid-20th century and she is committed to promoting further academic research into the History of Costume for Performance.

 Her work focuses on the role of costumes as carriers of meaning and memories and is founded on direct engagement with surviving garments and related material culture.
-She is currently investigating the key developments which occured in the design and creation of stage costume during the long 19th Century.
 Her on-going research showcases the important insights stage costumes can offer into the social, cultural and artistic values of the audiences for which they were originally created.

 Supervisory Interests